-The 10 Best Places to Travel for Thanksgiving
+The 10 Best Places to Visit for Thanksgiving

-The 10 Best Places to Travel for Thanksgiving
+The 10 Best Places to Visit for Thanksgiving

-All in all, Thanksgiving is a time to gather together with family and friends, enjoy a much needed break, and give thanks for the journey so far.
-It's been said that life is a journey, but also that life is either a daring adventure, or nothing.
-At Westgate Resorts, we're always thankful for the opportunity to share in your travel adventures, whether it's a weekend vacation to Orlando, or a day trip to Midtown East Manhattan,... whatever your resort destination, when you check in at Westgate, there's a lot to check out.
-The gate's open.
-Come on in!
+All in all, Thanksgiving is a time to gather together with family and friends, enjoy a much-needed break, and give thanks for the journey so far.
+It's been said that life is a journey, but also that life is either a daring adventure or nothing.
+At Westgate Resorts, we're always thankful for the opportunity to share in your travel adventures, whether it's a weekend vacation to Orlando or a day trip to Midtown East Manhattan... whatever your resort destination, when you check in at Westgate, there's a lot to check out.
+We'd love to have you!